tiernano/www.geekphotographer.com/_posts/2006-06-27-how-to-photograph-fireworks.md

 categories:
   - Uncategorized
 ---
 Digital phtoography school has an article talking about [photographing Fireworks][1]! might be handy for some. fireworks time wont happen here for another few months, but nice to know!
-bk_keyworks: photograph, howto, camera

  [1]: http://digital-photography-school.com/blog/how-to-photograph-fireworks/